ibm-cloud-docs/Registry/container-registry-cli.md

 <dl>
 <dt><code>DIRECTORY</code></dt>
 <dd>The location of your build context, which contains your Dockerfile and prerequisite files.
-If you run the command when your working directory is set to where your build context is stored, you can replace `DIRECTORY` with a period (.).</dd>
+If you run the command when your working directory is set to where your build context is stored, you can replace <code>DIRECTORY</code> with a period (.).</dd>
 <dt><code>--no-cache</code></dt>
 <dd>(Optional)  If specified, cached image layers from previous builds are not used in this build.</dd>
 <dt><code>--pull</code></dt>